ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 **Input Type Validation:** Validate file types and contents before processing to ensure they meet expected formats and predefined rules.

-**File Size Limits:** Enforce limits on input file sizes to prevent [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) and resource exhaustion.
+**File Size Limits:** Enforce limits on input file sizes to prevent denial-of-service attack and resource exhaustion.

 **Sanitize File Names:** Avoid directly using untrusted file names.
-Sanitize the input to protect against [path traversal attacks](https://owasp.org/www-community/attacks/Path_Traversal) (e.g., `/var/www/reports/../../../etc/passwd`).
+Sanitize the input to protect against path traversal attacks (e.g., `/var/www/reports/../../../etc/passwd`).

 **Scan for Malware:** Integrate malware scanning solutions for files that may be malicious (e.g., user uploads) to detect and mitigate potential threats.
 Note that the integration with a malware SaaS is out of scope for this article.